-The Company's outstanding debt balance at December 31, 2012, and December 31, 2011, was \$0 and \$1,500,000, respectively.
-The annual weighted average interest cost for the twelve months ended December 31, 2012, was 1.6 percent, exclusive of amortization of closing fees and other expenses related to establishing the credit facility.
-The remaining capacity under the credit facility was \$10,000,000 at December 31, 2012.
-At December 31, 2012, the Company was in compliance with all financial covenants required by the credit facility.
+At December 31, 2013, the Company had no outstanding debt.
+At December 31, 2012, \$0\$ was held in a collateral account at TD Bank, N.A. as security for the loan under the prior credit facility.
+The weighted average annual interest rate for the twelve months ended December 31, 2013, was zero percent, exclusive of amortization of closing fees and other expenses related to establishing the prior credit facility.
+The remaining capacity under the Loan Facility was \$20,000,000 at December 31, 2013.
+Fees and expenses of \$700,000 related to establishing the Loan Facility have been deferred and included as "Prepaid expenses" as of December 31, 2013.
+These amounts are amortized over the term of the Loan Facility.
+At December 31, 2013, the Company was in compliance with all covenants required by the Loan Facility.